chipzoller/hugo-clarity/README.md

 `plausibleDomain`  Default is set to plausible.io, this parameter is only required if plausible is self-hosted.

 `scriptName`  Default is set to plausible, this parameter is only required if using a custom name for script.

+If using Matomo Analytics, configure the `matomo_analytics` global parameters in your site with the following.

+`enable` To enable matomo analytics change to `true`.

+`websiteDomain` Set the domain name of your website, in most cases same as your base URL this is required.

+`matomoDomain`   Default is set to plausible.io, this parameter is only required if matomo is self-hosted.

+`matomoSiteID`  Default is set to 1, change this to the siteid being tracked

 ### Blog directory